 Designed to teach the basic principles of mathematical modeling and applied mathematics.
 Techniques from calculus, statistics, and probability are utilized to model real-world problems.
 Analytic and numeric tools are used to implement the models, obtain predictions and investigate underlying mechanisms.
 Topics include dimensional analysis, curve fitting, simulations, differential and difference equations.
 Prerequisites: MATH 251 and MATH 213 with minimum grades of C-.

-A study of statistical techniques used to model and simulate stochastic processes.
-The core topics include linear and nonlinear multivariate models, generalized additive models, time series models with auto-correlated error, and mixed effects models.
+A study of statistical techniques used to model, simulate and understand complex data.
+The core topics include linear and nonlinear multivariate models, generalized additive models, tree-based models, and mixed effects models, as well as techniques for selection and regularization of models.
 Emphasis is placed on computational techniques appropriate to large data sets and data visualization.
-Prerequisites: MATH 213 or ECON 216, MATH 260, CS190.
+Prerequisites: MATH 213 or ECON 216; and MATH 260; and CS190.

 An introduction to modern geometries.
 Topics include synthetic, analytic, vector, and transformational approaches to geometry.
 Classification of geometries, axiomatics, and the application of geometry may also be included.
 Prerequisite: MATH 220 with a minimum grade of C-.